first-storm/madman-sayings/en-us.md

 52. Some browsers seem to be whitelisting already, making it impossible to access things even with a VPN.
 Blocking 127.0.0.1 is just around the corner.

 53. I have no fear.
-If you need someone to handle anti-authoritarian or whistleblowing activities, I can be your spokesperson
+If you need someone to handle anti-authoritarian or whistleblowing activities, I can be your spokesperson.

-.

 54. It's frustrating—I’ve been unemployed for years.